Spanish–Ottoman Wars: Clash of overseas interests and globalization of war

-In turn, Spaniards such as Martín de Salinas became involved as intermediaries for embassies from other European powers to Persia, specially the ones which were favorable to the Habsburg Empire of Charles V (in his case, serving the Archduchy of Austria of Franz Ferdinand, brother of Charles), who in 1524 communicated that a Persian ambassador would appear in Burgos to communicate with Charles, in response to the proposals of alliance with the Holy Roman Empire that were sent by Ferdinand of Austria.
+In turn, Spaniards such as Martín de Salinas became involved as intermediaries for embassies from other European powers to Persia, especially ones that were favorable to the Habsburg Empire of Charles V—in his case, serving the Archduchy of Austria of Franz Ferdinand, brother of Charles, who in 1524 communicated that a Persian ambassador would arrive in Burgos to communicate with Charles.
+This was in response to the proposals of alliance with the HRE that were sent by Ferdinand of Austria.
 Another Persian embassy arrived in Spain in late 1528, with ambassador Gabriel Sánchez imploring the Persians to expedite the conclusion of joint operations during 1529.
 Therefore, another ambassador, Jean de Balbi (a Savoyard of the Order of Saint John of Jerusalem), was sent via Portuguese Goa.
-He was to report on the latest developments in Europe (especially the Treaty of Madrid (1526), the League of Cognac, and the Battle of Mohács) to commit the Persians to the alliance and ensure unity against the common enemy.
-Later, in the 1540s, another Persian emissary visited Charles V in Germany, and there was also a covert mission to Spain (possibly carried out by the Venetian Michele Membré); however, there is no precise information about the meeting.
-All of this Iberian-Italian-German-Hungarian-Persian communications revealed the existence of a formal anti-Ottoman coalition led by Spanish diplomacy.
+His assignment was to report on the latest developments in Europe (especially the Treaty of Madrid (1526), the League of Cognac, and the Battle of Mohács), commit the Persians to the alliance, and ensure unity against the common enemy.
+Later, in the 1540s, another Persian emissary visited Charles V in Germany, and a covert mission was also sent to Spain (possibly carried out by the Venetian Michele Membré); however, there is no precise information about the meeting.
+All of these communications between Iberia, Italy, Germany, Hungary, and Persia revealed the existence of a formal anti-Ottoman coalition led by Spanish diplomats.